-- "4% Credits" means Federal Credit available to Bond Financed Projects which meet the requirements of this Plan. - "9% Credits" means Federal Credit allocated on a competitive basis under the provisions of this Plan. - "Adjacent" means either immediately contiguous to or abutting a neighboring property, lot or walkway, and excludes property, lots, or walkways across the street from, or diagonally opposite across an intersection from the subject property, lot, or walkway. - "AMI" means Area Median Income as defined by HUD. - "Applicant" means the General Partner. - "Application" means the complete and entire set of required and requested documents, submitted by an Applicant to DCA under this Plan. - "Application Submission" means the date and time, as stipulated in the Core Plan, by which the Application must be submitted to DCA in order to be eligible for funding under this Plan. - "ARRA" means the American Recovery and Reinvestment Act of 2009. - "Bond Financed Projects" means affordable housing developments financed with tax- exempt bonds and therefore eligible for 4% Federal Credit. - "Capital Improvements or Capital Expenditures" mean substantial improvements or Capital Expenditures to the real estate, for items such as re-roofing, structural repairs, or major projects to replace or upgrade existing furnishings.
-Capital Improvements do not include replacement of individual appliances or minor repairs.
+- "4% Credits" means Federal Credit available to Bond Financed Projects which meet the requirements of this Plan. - "9% Credits" means Federal Credit allocated on a competitive basis under the provisions of this Plan. - "Adaptive Reuse" means a proposed development that will be repurposed from what it was originally built and designed for.
+Except where stated otherwise, Rehabilitation requirements apply to Adaptive Reuse projects. - "Adjacent" means either immediately contiguous to or abutting a neighboring property, lot or walkway, and excludes property, lots, or walkways across the street from, or diagonally opposite across an intersection from the subject property, lot, or walkway. - "AMI" means Area Median Income as defined by HUD. - "Applicant" means the General Partner. - "Application" means the complete and entire set of required and requested documents, submitted by an Applicant to DCA under this Plan. - "Application Submission" means the date and time, as stipulated in the Core Plan, by which the Application must be submitted to DCA in order to be eligible for funding under this Plan. - "ARRA" means the American Recovery and Reinvestment Act of 2009. - "Bond Financed Projects" means affordable housing developments financed with tax- exempt bonds and therefore eligible for 4% Federal Credit.

-- "CHDO" means a Community Housing Development Organization, as defined in the 2013 HOME regulations at 24 CFR Part 92.
+- "Capital Improvements or Capital Expenditures" mean substantial improvements or Capital Expenditures to the real estate, for items such as re-roofing, structural repairs, or major projects to replace or upgrade existing furnishings.
+Capital Improvements do not include replacement of individual appliances or minor repairs. - "CHDO" means a Community Housing Development Organization, as defined in the 2013 HOME regulations at 24 CFR Part 92.
 CHDO "Owner", "Developer", and "Sponsor" are specifically defined therein. - "Code" means Internal Revenue Code (IRC), primarily Section 42. - "Competitive Scoring" means the process described in this Plan by which DCA ranks the Applications received. - "Compliance Period" means the initial fifteen (15) year period during which a project must operate in accordance with the Credit requirements to avoid Federal Credit recapture.
 The Compliance Period commences with the first taxable year of the Federal Credit period. - "Consultant" means a third-party entity that provides consulting services to Project Participants.
 An entity acting in the capacity of Owner, Developer, or General Contractor or which provides technical assistance to the Owner, Developer, or General Contractor is considered a Consultant.
 Consultants include, but are not limited to, construction management consultants, interior design consultants, relocation specialists, tax credit application consultants, resident certification consultants, HOPE VI consultants, etc. All consulting fees are considered part of the calculation of the maximum allowable Developer fee for each project. - "Conversion" means the Conversion of a loan from a construction loan to a permanent loan. - "Credit(s)" means the Federal and State Housing Tax Credit program. - "DCA" means the Georgia Department of Community Affairs, an executive government agency in the State of Georgia.
 By state law, DCA administers the programs of the Georgia Housing and Finance Authority. - "Developer" means the legal entity designated as the Developer in the Application as well as all persons, affiliates of such persons, corporations, partnerships, joint ventures, associations, or other entities that have a direct or indirect ownership interest in the Developer entity.
 Any entity or individual that receives all or part of the Developer Fee must be designated as a developer.
 Material Participation is required for all developers and for all entities that receive any portion of the Developer Fee.